The Criterion Channel | Fall 2024 | 6 weeks | Individual

 The Lens Flare

-The Criterion Company has a storied history in pioneering letterboxing, special editions, and movie commentaries when it comes to at-home TV.
-Now as the company moves into the streaming sphere, the new identity offers an opportunity for them to distinguish themselves as a true niche in the sphere by bringing the physicality of filmmaking back into the streaming experience.
-This title sequence would play before every Criterion film.
+The Criterion Company has a storied history of pioneering letterboxing, special editions, and movie commentaries in the realm of at-home TV.
+Now, as the company moves into the streaming sphere, its new identity offers an opportunity to distinguish itself as a true niche player by bringing the physicality of filmmaking back into the streaming experience.
+This interstitial would play before every Criterion film.

 If It Ain’t Broke...

-Truthfully, when it comes to rebrands, not every company needs a full refresh.
-The Criterion ‘C’, carved out of a full circle, has been in use for nearly two decades.
-An addition of an accent color - Subtitle Yellow, concentric circles, and updated logotype using JL Pirelli gives a subtle but more refined finish.
+Truthfully, not every rebrand requires a complete overhaul.
+The Criterion ‘C,’ carved out of a full circle, has been in use for nearly two decades.
+The addition of an accent color—Subtitle Yellow—along with concentric circles and an updated logotype set in JL Pirelli, lends a subtle yet refined finish.
 JL Pirelli was chosen for its similarities to Futura and old Art Deco-style typefaces.

 Simple and Generative

-When applied into social media or video splash screens, the lens flare motif can be used as a stylistic way to break up information and photos.
-The idea of circles along one line is endlessly generative, sticking to one core idea but with millions of simple, yet unique combinations available.
-This can also be applied to patterning in physical media.
+When applied to social media or video splash screens, the lens flare motif serves as a stylistic device to break up information and images.
+The idea of circles along a single line is endlessly generative—anchored by one core concept yet allowing for millions of simple, yet unique, combinations.
+This motif can also be adapted for patterning in physical media.

 An Identity Brimming with Nostalgia

-The Criterion Channel houses cult classics, international, and documentarian films that are often vintage and hard to find anywhere else online.
-The redesigned website redefines at-home streaming with visuals reminiscent of movie stubs, and bringing forward important information for the target audience, such as awards, directors, and year of release.
-Acme Gothic is used as secondary type to highlight titles and further bring the identity into its full old-Hollywood potential.
+The Criterion Channel houses cult classics, international films, and documentaries that are often vintage and difficult to find elsewhere online.
+The redesigned website redefines at-home streaming with visuals reminiscent of movie stubs while prioritizing key details for its target audience, such as awards, directors, and year of release.
+Acme Gothic is used as a secondary typeface to highlight titles and further reinforce the identity’s old-Hollywood aesthetic.

 A space on the Internet for cinephiles.